Conky – A Full Guide

 From Synaptic Package Manager

-Open the package Manager (Main Menu > Applications > System Tools > Synaptics Package Manager).
-Search for and install the conky-all package.
+Open the Synaptic Package Manager (Main Menu > Applications > System Tools > Synaptic Package Manager).
+Search for and install the conky-all

 Create a Conkey Configuration File